mchumpitazp/api-cms-mern/README.md

-# Content Management System based on MERN stack.
+# Content and Database Management System